 Sunblock is essential, the harsh Australian sun can cause skin damage.

-You can drink the tap water in Australia.
+You can drink tap water in Australia.
 We also recommend taking your own water bottle with you.

 Things to do in Australia

 When you’re travelling to somewhere as vast in size as Australia, it can be tricky to know where to begin.
-Organised tours to Australia will give you a balanced taste of all of the nation’s many highlights, taking in natural phenomenon like the Great Barrier Reef as well as cities like Sydney.
+Organised tours to Australia will give you a balanced taste of all of the nation’s many highlights, taking in natural phenomena like the Great Barrier Reef as well as cities like Sydney.

 That said, you wouldn’t feel like you’d touched base down under without soaking up the iconic Sydney Opera House.
 This hotbed of culture is perhaps one of the most recognizable sights in Australia, and a melting pot of theatre, comedy, and dance.